Katsuyama Station: History

 Katsuyama Station was opened on March 11, 1914.
-On March 2, 1942 the line was transferred to the transferred to Keifuku Electric Railway.
+On March 2, 1942 the line was transferred to Keifuku Electric Railway.
 The line connecting Katsuyama with Keifuku-Ōno was discontinued on August 13, 1974 making Katsuyama the terminus of the line.
 Operations were halted from June 25, 2001.
 The station reopened on October 19, 2003 as an Echizen Railway station.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 395 passengers daily (boarding passengers only).